nikdelig/music-blender/blender-player/README.md

 ## Initialization

-Run `yarn init` to install packages and start a new dev server.
+Run `yarn go` to install packages and start a new dev server.

 ## Build